An exciting new venture in systems medicine.

 "The process, and the outcome, can be likened to the metamorphosis from caterpillar to butterfly."

-Gut Brain Science delivers a simple, self-managed Gut Guide, and a two-tiered Gut Body & Mind Reset, with Gut Wellness One soon to be available to all — a highly personalised program, with participation required of the patient’s General Practitioner or Physician, as it involves blood, stool, and other tests and observations, at regular intervals.
+Gut Brain Science delivers a simple, self-managed 4-week Gut Guide, and our two-tiered Gut Wellness One program, which starts with a highly personalised Gut Biotest and provides a Gut Guide via a personalised, secure dashboard.
+Participation by the patient’s General Practitioner or Physician is not required, but may help those who are badly affected by gut issues.
 Gut Wellness Two, an even more specialised, AI-assisted version, is in development.

-The potential benefits include addressing weight gain, bloating, Irritable Bowel Syndrome, anxiety, depression, sleep problems, chronic fatigue, cardiovascular symptoms, brain fog, attentional and memory problems and more.
-Uniquely, to date, the program is based on combining clinical practice with the science of microbiota.
-Not the all-famous microbiome — a word that describes the collection of all microorganisms, bacteria, fungi and viruses in the gut, along with their genetic characteristics — but the individual species of bacterium that colonise the gut in greater, or smaller, numbers and how their relative populations and by-products affect the host, you!
+The potential benefits include addressing weight gain, bloating, Irritable Bowel Syndrome, SIBO, anxiety, depression, sleep problems, chronic fatigue, cardiovascular symptoms, brain fog, attentional and memory problems and more.
+Uniquely, the program is based on combining clinical practice with the science of microbiota.
+Not the all-famous microbiome — a word that describes the community of all microorganisms, bacteria, fungi and viruses in the gut, along with their genetic characteristics — but the individual species of bacteria that colonise the gut in greater, or smaller, numbers and how their relative populations and by-products affect the host – you!

 When our microbiota are balanced, our system keeps our body healthy, promotes good digestion, clear thinking, balanced mood and a healthy immune system — resulting in glowing overall health and wellbeing.